 According to a Nielsen survey, 78% of Asia Pacific consumers are willing to share or rent their personal resources, that’s 10% more than the global average.
 In addition, the survey also indicated that 81% of Asia Pacific consumers are also more likely to engage with sharing economy businesses.
 This is well ahead of the global average at 66%.
 The sharing economy in Asia is thriving and will be the bedrock of future growth.
 What drives communities around Asia to become more receptive with the idea of the sharing economy?

-Asia is where the majority of the world’s youth population is at.
-Generation Y is the most connected people on the planet, they embrace high speed internet and newest model of smartphones.
+Asia holds the majority of the world’s youth population.
+People belonging to Generation Y are the most connected people on the planet, embracing high speed internet and the newest models of smartphones.
 As such, it’s easy to predict that there’ll be a higher chance of participation in the sharing economy.

 According to the same Nielsen Survey, 35% of Generation Y globally are willing to participate in the sharing economy, as compare to Generation X at 17% and Baby Boomers at 7%.
 The survey went further to note that, Asia Pacific Generation Y population have indicated a greater willingness to participate in the sharing economy (49%) as compared to their peers in North America (18%) and Europe (17%).
 Generation Y generally values accessibility to the utilization of property, goods or services more than the need for ownership.
 Born in the era of the world-wide-web, Generation Y have a better sense of authenticity and are not easily swayed by advertising and sales puffery.